DissanayakeLYB/DissanayakeLYB/README.md

-- 👋 Hi, I’m Lasith Dissanayake
+# Hi there, Lasith here 👋

 - 👀 I’m interested in Machine Learning and Generative AI.
 - 🌱 I’m currently reading for a minor in Pattern Recognition (ML)
 - 📫 Reach me at lasithdissanayake.official@gmail.com